Learn from mistakes before you make them

 So, we’re unabstracting… but why?

 This is actually a bit of a sneak preview of one of the core principles of mindfulness: not judging, observing impartially.
-Abstraction are undoubtedly useful (and, in fact, pretty much unavoidable to be able to function), but they can go wrong: sometimes, your mind will create abstractions that are questionable or outright harmful.
-For a drastic example, someone might have created an abstraction saying that seeing a dog means danger, so they’ll panic when they see a dog.
+Abstraction are undoubtedly useful (and, in fact, pretty much unavoidable to be able to function), but they can go wrong: sometimes, your mind will create abstractions that are questionable, i.e. misleading or outright harmful.
+For a drastic example, someone might have created an abstraction saying that seeing a dog means danger, so they’ll panic when they see a dog, even if it’s an extraordinarily lazy or cuddly one.

 How to do it better